 update Internet Explorer

-One of the most beautifully located fortresses in England.
-For over 600 years Dartmouth Castle has guarded the narrow entrance to the Dart Estuary and the busy, vibrant port of Dartmouth.
-It offers stunning views of the estuary and out to sea and offers a great family day out, whatever the weather.
+Surrounded by sparkling waters, Dartmouth is one of the most beautifully located fortresses in England.
+For over 600 years, the castle has guarded the narrow entrance to the Dart Estuary and the busy, vibrant port of Dartmouth.
+It offers stunning views and provides a great family day out, whatever the weather.

-There is plenty to do inside the castle and if the weather is fine, you can make it a full day out with a river boat trip from the town quay up to the castle, landing you a minute's walk away from the castle entrance.
-After you have explored the castle, you can visit a riverside tea room for light lunches and snacks.
-Walkers will love the coastal and woodland walks around the castle where you can spot plenty of wildlife and birds.
+The seaside castle has plenty for explorers – young and old, such as an atmospheric Gun Tower, winding passages and a climb to the top of the battlements.
+And if the weather is fine, you can catch a river boat from the town quay, landing you a minute's walk away from the entrance.
+Walkers will also love the coastal and woodland walks around the castle, where you can spot plenty of wildlife and birds.

-The climb to the top of the battlement for splendid views over Dartmouth town
+Climb to the top for splendid views over Dartmouth town

-The lower floor where the chain would have been stretched across the estuary
+Explore the lower floor where a harbour chain would have been stretched across the estuary